JaymeThorn/opeanapi-service-skeleton-tutorial/README.md

 ### Step #2 - Controllers

-For every `path` in your swagger, you'll need a corresponding entry `x-swagger-router-controller: <path-name>`.
+For every `path` in your swagger contract, you'll need a corresponding entry `x-swagger-router-controller: <path-name>`.
 Replace the `<path-name>` with the name of the path (it doesn't need to be, you can call it anything, just so long as there will bea corresponding controler file of the same name).

 You need a corresponding controller.
 Create a file `./src/controllers/<path-name>.js` if it doesn't already exist.

-I.e.:
+i.e.:

 ```yaml
 paths: